rohan-uhn/pipeline-suite/README.md

 With the exception of **Preparation (Step 1)** and **Preprocessing (Step 2)**:

-- The CNV and SNV workflows **do not dynamically read tool versions** from the PuLab pipeline configuration YAML.
+- The CNV and SNV workflows **do not dynamically read tool versions** from the PughLab pipeline configuration YAML.
 - Tool versions for CNV and SNV calling are controlled by:
   - The active conda environment
   - The standalone scripts used in `03_cnv_calling/` and `04_snv_calling/`